-The RTPO program at NODA is supported by four staff members, Payton Herron who performs the mapping and data collection, Devon Westbrook who writes the plans and analyzes the data, and Vicki Eggers and Cecil Michael assist with oversight, and their experiences in economic development and rural fire service, respectively.
+The RTPO program at NODA is supported by four staff members, Payton Herron who performs the mapping and data collection, Brock Spencer who writes the plans and analyzes the data, Vicki Eggers and Cecil Michael who assist with oversight, and their experiences in economic development and rural fire service, respectively.

-Any questions concerning the NORTPO or the plans can be directed to Devon Westbrook.
+Any questions concerning the NORTPO or the plans can be directed to Brock Spencer.